 As Gyalwa Karmapa advises, “Know that during this moment, nothing matters.”

 For those who are interested in exploring psychic and spiritual practices, there are many resources available online.
 Some websites offer free psychic reading services, providing guidance and insight into various aspects of life.
-The Top 5 Free Psychic Reading Services of 2023 can be a great starting point for those looking to connect with a psychic advisor and gain a deeper understanding of their spiritual journey.
+You can find the best free psychic readings online and it can be a great starting point for those looking to connect with a psychic advisor and gain a deeper understanding of their spiritual journey.
 Whether seeking guidance on love, career, or personal growth, these services offer a range of tools and techniques to help individuals tap into their inner wisdom and intuition.

 Meditation tips for advanced practitioners

 For those who do complex Buddhist visualization practices such as the Four Foundational Practices, H.H.
 Karmapa reminds us that although watching the breath is just a very basic form of meditation, it can help our other meditations.
 “If we have trouble meditating, whatever practice we do, this is the sort of thing that we need to do.
 Then it will become easier for whatever other practices we do.”
 Meditate according to these tips and the mind “will become much more flexible and much more calm.”

 Enjoy the full video of a meditation guided by H.H.
 Karmapa:

 Meditation tips to help us practice every day